 Consider carefully whether recycled material is strictly relevant; the assessor is interested only in specific information so edit judiciously.

-Evidence is an essential part of bid writing
+Evidence is essential

 Evidence is absolutely crucial and can make all the difference to your success.
 Where applicable, anything you write about in your bid should be backed up with evidence.
 Make sure you utilise the full word count to demonstrate the depth of your response within the bid itself and ensure you use any allowance for supporting documents to further enhance this.

-Check that any required supporting documents or attachments are compliant, clear and of a high quality.
+Check that any required supporting documents or attachments are compliant, clear and of high quality.
 Without clear, accurate and comprehensive evidence, the assessor will be unable to fully evaluate your bid.

 Review, re-read and quality check